LaithAbujubbeh/css-html-static/README.md

-this is a static site just for styling and learning basic html + css
+this is a static repo  just for styling and learning basic html + css